atgreen/cl-log4j/README.md

 using [OpenLDK](https://github.com/atgreen/openldk).
 The real [Apache Log4J](https://logging.apache.org/log4j/2.x/index.html) code is executed in-process without any external JVM.
-This is possible because OpenLDK transpiles Java bytecode into Common Lisp source in memory, ready for compilation and execution by your Lisp runtime environment.
+This is possible because OpenLDK transpiles Java bytecode into Common Lisp code in memory, ready for compilation and execution by your Lisp runtime environment.